mzandvliet/PUN-SpaceRocks/README.md

 Implementation notes

 * Used a more recent Photon PUN package
-  * Noticed there was an Asteroids demo game in there, took a quick look but threw it out
+  * Noticed there was an Asteroids demo game in there, took a quick look but threw it out.
+You'll notice mine is different.
+  * If this *has* to be PUN 1.91 let me know and I'll change it
+  * PUN app id is my own
+ 	* Again, I can change that if needed.
+Presumed some other folks might be using the one you sent.
 * Used 2d physics components
   * Made a custom synchronization component for them
 * Very peer-to-peer setup, which is what the PUN plugin is all about I guess